What comes to your mind when you hear your eight-month-old baby begin to make funny sounds like that of a Bear or a Racoon?

 What Causes My Eight-Month-Old Baby to Growl?

-If they dislike something or feel uncomfortable, they spare no effort in exploring ways to communicate these feelings to their parents or caregiver.
+If they dislike something or feel uncomfortable, they spare no effort exploring ways to communicate these feelings to their parents or caregiver.

 A lot of babies growl out of frustration and tiredness.

-The frustration could come as a result of trying effortlessly to gain your attention or get a toy from you while the tiredness might result from overfeeding or lying in one position for a prolonged period.
+The frustration could come as a result of trying effortlessly to gain your attention or get a toy from you, while the tiredness might result from overfeeding or lying in one position for a prolonged period.

 On the other hand, it could be in the form of reflex action.
 Between six and eleven months, 80% of babies will begin to mimic sounds they hear often.